reyesh/frontend-nanodegree-feedreader/README.md

 /index.html // run this to start the web app

+## Grunt
+Grunt is used to run `jshint` on js/app.js jasmine/spec/feedreader.js and gruntfile.js

 ## Test Suites
 This tests are found inside the spec file jasmine/spec/feedreader.js